VirgilSecurity/virgil-e3kit-x/README.md

 let decrypted = try! chat.decrypt(text: encrypted)
 ```

-## Unsafe Chat
+## Unsafe Channel
 In this section, you'll find out how to create and use chat with unregistered on Virgil Cloud user.

 To archeive encrypted communication with unregistered user, chat creator generates temporary key pair and saves it on Virgil Cloud with access for future user identity.
 However, this key is stored unencrypted, so this type of communication can't be called e2ee.
-Chat creator uses this key for encryption.
+Channel creator uses this key for encryption.
 When participant finally registers, he can load this temporary key from Cloud and use to decrypt messages.

 We assume that chat creator have installed and initialized the E3Kit, and used snippet above to register.